tyler-ruff/blazed-dev/content/en/docs/prologue/introduction.md

 ## Contributing

-Find out how to contribute to Doks.
-[Contributing →](https://getdoks.org/docs/contributing/how-to-contribute/)
+Find out how to contribute to Blazed.
+[Contributing →](https://blazed.dev/contributing)

 ## Help